-If one of the tests is failing when you had selected two HFS+ disks for the copy operation, you unfortunately have to expect that Time Machine also won’t work correctly.
+Unfortunately, if one of the tests fails when you select two HFS+ disks for the copy operation, you have to expect that will also not work correctly.
 Because the Finder is an indirect part of some copy operations performed by Time Machine, backing up or restoring data can also lead to corruption of copied files.

-If your computer contains one or more optical disk drives with writing capabilities, you can use TinkerTool System to retrieve detail information about inserted disk media, like CDs, DVDs, or Blu-Ray Discs.
-This feature is helpful to find out the actual manufacturer of a storage medium, or to get information about the recording format of a disk.
+If your computer contains one or more optical disk drives with write capabilities, you can use TinkerTool System to retrieve detailed information about inserted disk media, such as CDs, DVDs, or Blu-Ray Discs.
+This feature can help determine the actual manufacturer of a storage medium, or retrieve information about the recording format of a disk.
 Depending on the type of medium and its storage format, the amount of data you can retrieve will be very different.
 With appropriate media, TinkerTool System may include the following detail information in the results:

 To inspect optical disk media, perform the following steps:

-In case you are not using the typical “Superdrives” by Apple, the application will only support optical drives which can both read and write disks.
+If you are not using the typical Apple “Superdrives”, the application will only support optical drives that can both read and write disks.

 In a default configuration, OS X won’t send Trim commands to all SSDs, but only to flash storage drives provided by Apple, because in this case the operating system is safe to assume that the Trim commands are implemented correctly by the drive, so the commands won’t lead to data loss or data corruption.

-Apple provides the program trimforce to reconfigure the operating system so that it will send Trim commands to all solid state drives connected via standard SATA interfaces of a Mac, not only to Apple’s own flash drives.
-The program must be executed on the UNIX command line, and System Integrity Protection ensures that only Apple’s program can be used to either enable or disable this setting.
-We won’t describe its usage here.
+However, Apple lets you decide whether to use Trim commands with all third-party solid state drives (SSD) attached to your system via a SATA bus and a bus interface based on the AHCI standard (Intel Advanced Host Controller Interface).
+Changing the mode of operation can be done with Apple’s program trimforce which must be executed on the UNIX command line.
+System Integrity Protection ensures that only Apple software can be used to either enable or disable this setting.
+We won’t describe the usage of trimforce here.
 For more information, please see Apple’s documentation.

 TinkerTool System can check the actual mode of operation currently chosen by macOS to communicate with solid state drives.
 Open the tab item SSDs on the pane Diagnostics to do that.

 Many Macs need to be cooled constantly, which is done by one or more blowers which pull fresh air into the computer and push out hot air.
 Most of these fans are continuously monitored and are controlled by an independent auxiliary computer built into your Mac.
 In older Macs, this is the System Management Controller (SMC), in the latest Macs this is an Apple T2 processor running Apple’s BridgeOS operating system.
-Fans are mechanical components which are constantly in use when the computer is active, so they are parts subject to natural wear and tear.
-If you hear unusual noise from your Mac and you suspect that one of its fans is no longer working correctly, e.g. as cause of a bearing damage, it will be helpful to quickly test all fans yourself without having to open the Mac.
+Fans are mechanical components which are constantly in use when the computer is active, and as such are subject to wear and tear.
+If you hear unusual noise from your Mac and you suspect that one of its fans is no longer working correctly, it is helpful to quickly test the fans without having to open the Mac.

 TinkerTool System can do so by temporarily forcing a fan to accelerate to its specified maximum and showing you the current rotational speed values.
-By listening to the fan’s response, you can easily identify its location and determine whether it appears to behave normally.
+By listening to the fan’s response, you can easily identify its location and determine whether it appears to be behaving normally.

 As of December 2017, Apple has begun to protect the fan control hardware of some Macintosh model series from access by applications.
 In this case, TinkerTool System cannot determine the names and locations of the fans.